ducquando/learn-swift/Language Guide/3-control-flow-statements.md

 Control transfer statements change the order in which your code is executed, by transferring control from one piece of code to another.
 Swift has five control transfer statements: `continue`, `break`, `fallthrough`, `return`, and `throw`.

 ### 3.1.
 Continue

+The `continue` statement tells a loop to stop what it’s doing and start again at the beginning of the next iteration through the loop.

+The `break` statement ends execution of an entire control flow statement immediately.
+Break can be used inside a `switch` or `loop` statement when you want to terminate the execution early.

+Continue and break provide vulnerabilities on code block since the rest of code will not be executed.
+It is even more dangerous than a short circuit.

 ### 3.2.
 Break